Tours Amphitheatre: Disappearance during the Middle Ages

-Solid masonry attributed to an outer staircase or a fortification tower of the amphitheater.
+Solid masonry attributed to an outer staircase or a fortification tower of the amphitheatre.

 In the ninth century, a section of the front of the amphitheater that had long since collapsed, was repaired with large blocks borrowed from a public building, probably located in the castrum, which had stood since the height of the Roman Empire and also towers may have been built against the front of the amphitheater in the southern half during this time.
 These projects were likely on the orders of Charles the Bald who, in 869, ordered that the walls of several cities, including Tours be repaired to protect against the Norman raids.
 A charter of Charles the Simple dated 919 mentions the amphitheater, in the context of a land exchange in a place called "Arenas" (the Arena).
 This is the last explicit mention of the presence of the amphitheatre, the ruins of which were perhaps still visible in the undeveloped part of the city.

 The development of the canonical quarter in the Middle Ages lead to the use of the amphitheatre substructures to support the foundations and cellars of canon houses.
 These homes were reserved for the canons of the Cathedral Chapter from 1250 A.D. (the time of construction of the new Gothic cathedral), until the French Revolution.
 At that time, former vomitoria, that were then mainly underground, were transformed into cellars and partitioned by walls, their length, their width and sometimes even in their height, leading to several levels of basements.
 The development of the area becomes apparent, however, still with a lot of open spaces (two documents of the thirteenth century mentioned vineyards and stables).
 Despite the conversion of vomitoria as basements, no further reference is made to the ancient monument as the whole area is finally slowly consumed by homes and the remains of the amphitheater were no longer visible.

 After the Revolution, the houses in the neighborhood were no longer reserved for canons, however the topography had undergone only very slight modifications since.
 If the walls of the houses were partially removed, the foundations would essentially remain in place.
 The amphitheater was completely forgotten up until the nineteenth century, but was rediscovered in 1855 thanks to the actions undertaken by the Archaeological Society of Touraine.